alanli2001/AudioTranslate/README.md

 # ZoomTranslate

-This application transcribes your audio and translate it to a language of your choice.
+This application transcribes your audio and translates it to a language of your choice.
 If you are deaf/hard of hearing or the speaker is speaking in a different language, this application will take care of your needs.